 Modules are delivered through a combination of lectures, seminars, workshops, and independent study.
 Through this combination, students gain the opportunity to engage with the content of their module in different ways and, thereby satisfy different aims.
 In short:

 - Lecture = active listening

-- Seminar = discuss and develop deep understanding
+- Seminar = discuss and develop

+deep understanding

-- Workshop = apply/practise
+- Workshop = apply/practice

 Lectures provide a broad outline structure for each topic to be covered.

 Lectures offer a good way of covering a lot of information and, more importantly, of conveying ideas to many people at once.

 Seminars are generally much smaller groups than lectures and are an opportunity for students to explore further the topics/theory/concepts introduced in the lecture.

 The purpose of the seminar is not just to receive information, but to develop a deep understanding of that information.
 Students will be expected to prepare for seminars usually through reading or researching topics and themes of the lecture.

 Workshops follow on from lectures and seminars and are designed to reinforce proactive learning by providing opportunities for discussion and interaction.
-Workshops will often be focussed on the application of the theory and knowledge that has been engaged with through the lectures and seminars.
+Workshops will often be focused on the application of the theory and knowledge that has been engaged with through the lectures and seminars.

 Workshops may also include development of 'soft skills' (e.g. innovation, developing personal values, developing communication skills etc.) and personal development activities that lead from, and support, the content of the module.

 Independent study is an important feature of higher education.
-For all modules you will be expected to work around 150 hours on your own.
+For all modules you will be expected to work on your own between 234 and 267 hours, depending on your level of study.